 Students are expected to engage with independent learning through our Virtual Learning Environment, which provides additional support and information on their academic programme and personal development.

-Throughout the duration of the course students will study 12 compulsory (c) and 4 elective (e) modules from the following;
+Throughout the duration of the course students will undertake a number of compulsory and elective modules.
+Students will study 12 compulsory (c) and 4 elective (e) modules from the following options:

 Students will typically receive their course timetable at enrolment, however they may receive this during their first week.

-If you would like to continue your education on completion of this course, you can continue onto the BSc (Hons) Applied Sports Science and Coaching Top Up at University Centre Somerset (*subject to validation).
+If you would like to continue your education on completion of this course, you can continue on to the BSc (Hons) Applied Sports Science and Coaching Top-up at the University Centre of Somerset (*subject to validation).

-Through the various experiences provided on the programme, students will not only gain industry specific skills but develop specific graduate attributes throughout their duration; academic & research literacy, critical self-awareness and personal literacy, digital and information literacy and active citizenship.
+Through the various experiences provided on the programme, students will not only gain industry specific skills but develop specific graduate attributes throughout their duration being Academic & Research Literacy, Critical self-awareness and personal literacy, Digital and information literacy and Active citizenship.

-We may also be able to offer the opportunity of internships with Yeovil Town Ladies FC and Taunton Town FC.
-These will enable you to contextualize your learning, gain valuable experiences and to stand out from other graduates due to bespoke opportunities this elite environment provides.
+We may also be able to offer the opportunity of a number of internships with Yeovil Town Ladies FC, Taunton Town FC.
+These will enable you to contextualize your learning and to gain valuable experiences and to stand out from other graduates due to bespoke opportunities this elite environment provides.